Music / Edguy

 - Villain Song: "Robin Hood", as it portrays the eponymous character as The Dreaded...
 While still set to an incredibly heroic tune! (and some surprisingly humorous lyrics)

 - Ye Olde Butchered English: In "Robin Hood," Tobi tells the audience to "bewareth."

 While not necessarily reflected in lyrics...

-Monster Clown: On the cover of Age of the Joker (seriously, what would you expect?), and Mandrake Slasher Smile: Also on the cover of Mandrake.
+- Monster Clown: A wicked looking jester seems to have become their mascot lately.
+One features prominently on the cover of Age of the Joker (seriously, what would you expect?), Mandrake, and Monuments.